blabla1337/skf-flask/skf/markdown/knowledge_base/67-knowledge_base--Open_forward_and_Open_redirects--.md

 **Solution:**

 Use a whitelisting method for determining where the user should be redirected towards.
-You could also show a warning when redirecting to potentially untrusted content
+You could also show a warning when redirecting to potentially untrusted content.